UMWRG/HydraPlatform/doc/HydraDB/index.rst

 of a network is defined through its links -- a link connects two nodes.
 A network also contains scenarios, which are containers for network data.

+ * project_id: THe project in which this network resides.
  * network_id: Unique identifier
- * network_name: The name of the network
+ * network_name: The name of the network.
+This is UNIQUE within a project.
  * network_description: A non-mandatory description
+ * network_layout: Layout parameters for the network.
  * status: A character, which can be A (active) or X (deleted)
  * projection: A string describing the map projection of the coordinates in the network.